silversub/terraform/provider/classic-infrastructure-resources.md

 ### Additional Notes

-In SoftLayer, there is a delay when user logins are deleted from SoftLayer backend systems.
+In SoftLayer, there is a delay when user logins are deleted from SoftLayer back-end systems.
 SoftLayer acknowledges delete requests and immediately updates the user status to `CANCEL_PENDING`.
 The actual deletion from the SoftLayer system processes at an unspecified time in the future.This delay may be significant, especially during your project's testing phase.
 You may receive an error if you create a user login, then delete it, and then create it again.
-This results in an error because the SoftLayer backend has not completely processed the previous delete operation.
+This results in an error because the SoftLayer back-end has not completely processed the previous delete operation.
 If you want create, delete, and re-create a user login, you must specify a new, globally-unique username in your subsequent requests.